 Also, I’ve got to say, my early influences in film and literature were Toni Morrison and Gabriel García Márquez.
 I was very drawn to magic realism.

-You are a producer on Self Made, which is also built around this idea [each installment features a different recurring Walker-vision that we return to between scenes].
+You are a producer on Self Made, which is also built around this idea [each installment features a different recurring Walker-vision between most scenes].
 Is that what draws you to projects in the first place, or is it something that you incorporate within stories you’re attracted to for other reasons?

 But I was first drawn to the story of Madam C.J.
 Walker 20 years ago!
 I wanted to do a movie about her for a long time.
 And I had talked [back then] to A’Lelia Bundles [who wrote On Her Own Ground, 2001, the book on which Self Made is based], but the timing wasn’t right until this project came together around Nicole’s vision.
 Then I very happily came along!